xenit-eu/dynamic-extensions-for-alfresco/README.md

 Milestone 3 available
 ---------------------

 This release has been sitting in limbo for far too long.

-The Maven artifacts are now hosted under the <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/tree/mvn-repo">`mvn-repo`</a> tag.
+The Maven artifacts for this release are hosted in this repo, under the <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/tree/mvn-repo">`mvn-repo`</a> tag.

 Installing
 ----------